David R. Liu

 The activities needed to realize this vision can be classified into three stages:

-Finally, the development of rich collections of small molecules together with methods for their rapid screening or selection (in the case of DNA-encoded libraries) will power small-molecule discovery efforts that will yield new tools to validate the rapidly growing set biological targets known to play potential roles in human disease.
+Finally, the development of methods for the production and rapid screening or selection (in the case of DNA-encoded libraries) will power new small-molecule discovery efforts that will yield tools to validate the rapidly growing set biological targets known to play potential roles in human disease.

 Specific examples of transformative applications include:

 Š Altering the structure of the genes in infected individuals to disrupt the life cycle of infectious disease agents (as a validated example, editing CCR5 in HIV patients)

 Š Programming cells containing disease-associated genetic changes to undergo apoptosis

 Š Implicating genes and gene combinations that grant resistance or sensitivity to known bioactive molecules for which there is no target known